KN-NaMi/Documents/README.md

 - `rules/` - contains the official rules and regulations of the NaMi Scientific Circle (available in Polish, work in progress)
 - `declaration/` - contains membership declaration forms for the NaMi Scientific Circle (available in Polish)
+- `logo/` - contains the official logo of the NaMi Scientific Circle in various formats